Alee14/DLAP/README.md

 # Contributing
 When contributing, be sure to add yourself to the contributors list in `/commands/about.js`.

+# Future Features
+* Custom string support (Basically change what the bot is saying)
+* Convert codebase to TypeScript
+* Easier to use interface

 # Credits
 ChatGPT: Some code in this codebase used ChatGPT